 Are you a holiday property owner?

-How have your 2010 bookings compared against 2009?
+How have your 2010 bookings compared to 2009?
 Have you witnessed a slowdown?
 What”s been the biggest cause – economic slowdown, exchange rate, prices charged for accommodation, or perhaps a combination of all three?

 Can I help you?